jeb5/Casio-Calculator-FX9860-Apps/Connect Four/README.md

 ## Controls

 Use arrow keys to move lift and right. `EXE` will drop your piece.
-Use `SHIFT` to toggle guide mode.
+Use `MENU` to toggle guide mode.
 (Drop position will be visualized) `EXIT` allows you to abandon a game.